FAIR Special Collections Guide

 • Provide the appraiser with the near-final donee map, accession notes, inventories, and any proposed exclusions so the report does not describe property that is no longer part of a given gift.

 • When one donee receives the main archive and another receives carve-out highlights, tell the appraiser early.
-That is a different assignment from valuing one intact archive and deciding on a split later.
+That is different from valuing one intact archive and deciding on a split later.

 Keep calendar control across institutions and advisors

-A multi-donee archive gift is often delayed by signatures and institutional review, not by valuation work alone.
-The donor needs a calendar that accounts for each donee, the appraiser, and the tax reviewers.
+A multi-donee archive gift is often delayed by signatures and institutional review, not valuation work alone.
+The donor needs a calendar for each donee, the appraiser, and the tax reviewers.

-• Track the expected contribution date for each institution and compare those dates against qualified-appraisal timing rules, advisor review time, and the return-filing deadline.
+• Track the expected contribution date for each institution against qualified-appraisal timing rules, advisor review time, and the return-filing deadline.

 • Do not assume all donees move at the same speed.
-University counsel, development offices, and special-collections staff often review gifts on different calendars than museums or local historical societies.
+University counsel, development offices, special-collections staff, museums, and local historical societies often run different calendars.

 • Set checkpoints for deed review, donee acknowledgment, appraisal draft review, and final filing preparation so the donor can see which institution is controlling the critical path.